Greg-Finnegan/reddit-stock-scraper/README.md

 - ESLint (to enforce code quality)
 - Node-Fetch (for fetching the data)
 - Prompt (to get user input for custom/dynamic results)
+- OpenAi - experimental use of o1 mini to get stock info and sentiment

 ## Usage